Follow TV Tropes

 • Super-Strength: Dreadwing is strong enough to lift boulders.

-• Theme Naming: The Dragon Flyz all have names that refer to the highest point of something; Z'Neth (pronounced 'zenith'), Summit, Peak, and Apex.
+• Theme Naming: The Dragon Flyz all have names that refer to the highest point of something; Z'Neth (pronounced "zenith"), Summit, Peak, and Apex.

-• Unexplained Recovery: The end of Ground Zero sees the characters dropping a nuclear missile on the silo Dreadwing, Gangrene and Nocturna are currently holed up in, with the blast engulfing them.
+• Unexplained Recovery: The end of Ground Zero sees the characters dropping a nuclear missile on the silo Dreadwing, Gangryn and Nocturna are currently holed up in, with the blast engulfing them.
 They're completely unharmed in the next episode, without comment.

 • Wasteland Elder: Played with in Aaron, who serves as a community leader without clearly being part of the governing body.
 (Also, the humans don't live in a wasteland, but they do live over it.)